ashkanjj/website-change-notifier/README.md

 # Brief Description

-A little tool written in Go that will take a web address as an input and informs you when something has changed
+Partly an experiment, A little tool written in Go that will take a web address as an input and informs you when something has changed